alxhslm/alxhslm.github.io/content/posts/latex/index.md

 cat texlive-packages.txt | sed -re '/^#/d' | xargs sudo tlmgr install
 ```

-Obviously this does not pin the package versions, but at least it means you don't have to install every LaTeX package under the sun for a simple document.
+which will install only the specified packaged using the `tlmgr` package manager.
+Obviously this does not pin the package versions, but at least you don't have to install every LaTeX package under the sun for a simple document.

 ## Continuous integration